Pp3ng/Pp3ng/README.md

 - 💬 Ask me about:

-  - My favorite Operating system and why I love them.
+  - My favorite Operating systems/Programming languages/CLI tools and why I love them.
   - Tips and tricks for effective command-line usage.

 - 📫 How to reach me: